Lyme Disease Prevention

 - partial paralysis, especially in the face

 There is effective tick control!
-At Mosquito Squad, we specialize in tick prevention and elimination.
+At Mosquito Squad, we specialize in tick prevention and reduction.
 Our service is backed with a 100% satisfaction guarantee.
 West Nile Virus, Lyme Disease and heartworms are all carried by ticks and mosquitoes!
-Mosquito Squad of Southeastern Mass gives you added protection with our proven effective, barrier sprays.
-Reduce these pests by up to 85% in your Southeastern Mass yard.
-No bugs.
-No bites.
-No kidding!
+Mosquito Squad of Southeastern Mass gives you added protection from dangerous mosquito and tick diseases with our proven effective, barrier sprays.